 Community property and debts include, but are not limited to, bank accounts, personal property, a business run by a spouse, houses, investments, retirement plans, credit card debts, and vehicles.

 Generally, any property or debts owned by a spouse before marriage is separate property and belongs solely to that spouse.
 Separate property can turn into community property in some circumstances.
 Please consult with an attorney before agreeing to any significant property division.

 One spouse may be entitled to ongoing financial support from the other spouse after a divorce.
-There is no precise formula for awarding alimony; it is decided on a case by case basis.
+There's no precise formula for awarding alimony; it's decided on a case-by-case basis.
 In determining alimony, the court will consider:

 - The length of the marriage;